Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 The benefits?
 Well, there are many:

-• Using connecting tracks you can rip table tops, plywood sheets and even hardwood boards of any length
+• Using connecting tracks, you can rip table tops, plywood sheets, and even hardwood boards of any length

-• Rather than lift a 75-pound 3/4 sheet of plywood thru a table saw, a track saw lets you accurately cut the sheet in place (I use a sheet of 2″ foam and a Bora centipede table).
+• Rather than lift a 75-pound 3/4 sheet of plywood through a table saw, a track saw lets you accurately cut the sheet in place (I use a sheet of 2″ foam and a Bora centipede table).

 • Track saws are now cordless – allowing you to tether to just your dust extractor